andrasq/qlogger/Readme.md

 leaving just the three essential message classes:  human attention required, useful statistics, and everything available for debugging.

-WriterSpec may be a writerObject (see below), or a writer specification string to use one of the built-in writers.
+The optional WriterSpec may be a writerObject (see addWriter below), or a writer specification string.
+The latter will create one of the built-in writers.
 If no writerSpec is given, the logger will be created without a writer.
 It is an error if the writer specification is not recognized.
 The built-in writers are:

         file://</path/to/file>          // absolute filepath
         file://<file/name>              // relative filename